Disappointment, Broken Dreams, and the Sovereignty of God

 Scripture only records one of the names of these men in this story from Luke 24:13-35.
 Verse 18 tells us that He was called Cleopas.
 Although we don't know for sure who he was, many scholars believe him to be the brother of Joseph, Jesus' earthly father.
 His wife was the other Mary at the cross found in John 19:25.
 (Clopas is a form of Cleopas).
 This same Cleopas is also believed by some to be the Father of James the less, one of the twelve apostles, as well as Jude, and also the grandfather of the sons of Zebedee James and John (two other members of the 12 apostles).

 But whoever he was, or his companion, we know that they were devout men, and ones who loved Jesus and believed in what they thought to be His cause.
 And their pain and disappointment had momentarily caused them to be without a purpose in life.
-Their dreams were shattered.
+Their hopes for a better future were shattered.
 They were traveling to Emmaus, but weren't sure what they'd do when they arrived.
-Their lives as they knew them to be, ended with the death of their Lord.
+Their lives, as they knew them to be, ended with the death of their Lord.

 But the beautiful thing about God is that He can take a seeming ending and make a new beginning.
 He truly brings life out of death.
 The Lord puts the broken pieces of dreams back together again and makes them more beautiful than we could have ever imagined for ourselves.

 The two men were talking about the events of the day, while walking, and low and behold the Lord Himself came up to them.
 At first the men didn't know Him.
 Somehow He was able to make it so they didn't recognize that the One whom they mourned was standing right in their midst.
-And their lives were about to be changed forever.
+And their mourning would soon be changed into a new and intense joy and a renewed excitement for life.

 Jesus asks the men: "What is this you're talking about?"
 Cleopas answers: "Are you the only one visiting Jerusalem today that has no idea what has happened?"
 The crucifixion of Jesus was such a well known event that these men were shocked that there was someone who hadn't heard about it.

-They went on to explain that Jesus was a prophet, mighty in deed and word in God's sight and how the rulers delivered Him to the sentence of death.
-They told of their shattered hope that He would be the one to redeem Israel.
+They went on to explain that Jesus was a prophet, mighty in deed and word in God's sight, and how the rulers delivered Him to the sentence of death.
+They told of their unfulfilled hope that He would be the one to redeem Israel.

 On top of all of this, it was the third day following His death and the Lord's tomb was empty.
 Some women said that they had seen a vision of angels who said that Jesus was alive from the dead.
 Others had gone to confirm that Jesus' tomb was empty and, sure enough, it was true.